madisongarccia/Blog/_posts/2024-03-20-data-curation.md

 ***

-<p class="intro"><span class="dropcap">L</span>anding a job fresh out of college can be a tough feat, especially for those trying to find a job in Los Angeles, California.
+<p class="intro"><span class="dropcap">L</span>anding a job fresh out of college can be a tough feat, especially for those of us trying to find a job in Los Angeles, California.
 Born and raised in and around the city, I have always planned on returning to the Los Angeles area after college.
-However, what I did not consider while drawing up this plan, was the current state of the job market, which leads me to wonder what opportunities are really out there. </p>
+However, what I did not consider while drawing up this plan, was the current state of the job market, which lead me to wonder what opportunities are really out there. </p>

 ### Job Outlook for 2024
 Position openings for newly-graduated students have on average, been cut in half since 2023 and the average time needed to acquire a job lies around [6 months](https://www.linkedin.com/pulse/job-outlook-class-2024-getting-college-grads-hired-7npce/).
 Many employers are now also requiring more [experience](https://nextgreatstep.com/should-college-grads-fake-it-until-they-make-it/) than the average college graduate currently has.
 This added experience can include problem-solving skills, business communication, and leadership.